zeitgeistpm/documentation/docs/learn/order-book.md

 and sell the `maker_asset` for `maker_amount`.
 This order is then added to the order book, where it waits to be matched by taker(s).

-It is important to mention that the users of the Zeitgeist orderbook do specify the price of the assets implicitly.
+It is important to mention that the users of the Zeitgeist order book do specify the price of the assets implicitly.
 This means that the `place_order` does not take a price as an argument, but rather the `taker_amount` and `maker_amount`.
 This means the caller of the `place_order` function does willingly sell the